Message from the Committee

 - providing a customer’s perspective on business issues

-- assisting SRW improve relationships with customers
+- assisting SRW to improve relationships with customers

-- helping shape positive external stakeholder views on the MIA
+- helping shape positive external stakeholder views on the MIA.

 All MCCC members are selected to ensure that a broad range of customer views are heard.
 Each member brings a wide range of experience which helps us respond better to changing needs and concerns from our customers.